 As we mentioned, the oil and gas industry is one of the large industries that is mainly exposed to the undesirable phenomenon of corrosion, and the use of corrosion inhibitors in this industry is very practical and effective.

-In the oil and gas industry, the injection of corrosion inhibitors (low ppm) such as amines and nitrites into the product stream prevents rust formation in the pipes.
-Corrosion of the outer walls of pipelines can be very earthy or watery depending on the nature of the fog environment, temperature, oxygen availability, and other factors.
-Cathodic cover and protection are used to prevent corrosion of oil and gas transmission pipes. generally recognized that good coating compositions and cathodic protection are the best way to ensure long life and no leakage in oil and gas pipes.
+In the oil and gas industry, the injection of low-ppm corrosion inhibitors such as amines and nitrites into the product stream prevents rust formation in the pipes.
+Corrosion of the outer walls of pipelines can be a very common issue, depending on the temperature, oxygen availability, and other factors.
+Cathodic protection is used to prevent the corrosion of oil and gas transmission pipes.

 The main cause of corrosion is usually oxygen.
-The inhibitory action that we can also use as a spray is hydrazine, which can convert oxygen into the water.
-Generally, corrosion inhibitors, substances such as hexamine, phenylenediamine, and Dimethyl ethanolamine and their derivatives.
+The inhibitory action that we can also use as a spray is hydrazine, which can convert oxygen into water.
+Generally, corrosion inhibitors are substances such as hexamine, phenylenediamine, dimethylethanolamine, and their derivatives.
 Of course, in these cases, sometimes antioxidants such as sulfite and ascorbic acid can be used.

 Some corrosion inhibitors create an inactive coating layer by chemical adsorption on the surface.
-For example, benzotriazole is one of the species used to protect the copper.
-For lubrication, zinc phosphates are common, which cause sulfide deposition on surfaces.
+For example, benzotriazole is one of the chemicals used to protect the copper.

 Corrosion prevention injection and sprays:

-Today, corrosion inhibitor injection packages as well as their sprays have made things easier for industries and factories.
-Using these packages, the materials needed to prevent corrosion of the pipeline or storage tanks used in a project are identified based on the type of surfaces subject to corrosion and the fluid in it and are injected or sprayed into the process as needed.
-This increases the life of pipelines, tanks, and equipment in a process and greatly reduces the cost of maintenance of these components, so that today the use of these packages and sprays has become a necessity, and it is inevitable.
+Nowadays, corrosion inhibitor injection packages as well as their sprays have made things easier for industries and factories.
+Using these packages, the materials used to prevent corrosion of the pipeline or storage tanks.
+It increases the life of pipelines, tanks, and equipment in a process and greatly reduces the cost of maintenance of these components, so that today the use of these packages and sprays has become a necessity.